FearlessSolutions/engineering-practice-domains/CONTRIBUTING.md

 ### Join the Conversation

-- **Slack Channel**: We recommend joining our Slack channel `#domain-data` to connect with other contributors and stay updated with discussions.
+- **Slack Channel**: We recommend joining our Slack channel `#domain-<practice>` to connect with other contributors and stay updated with discussions.
 - **Weekly Check-ins**: You're welcome to attend our weekly 15-minute check-ins.
 This is a great opportunity to ask questions, share ideas, and coordinate with others.

 ### Understand Our Workflow